 Faculty, Krishnaswamy Kasturirangan - NIIT University

-Dr. Krishnaswamy Kasturirangan (born 20 October, 1940, in Ernakulam, Kerala, India) (Malyalam) is a space scientist who headed the Indian Space Research Organization (ISRO) for more than 9 years until 2003 and is now M.P. (nominated to Rajya Sabha).
-He is also the Director of the National Institute of Advanced Studies, Bangalore, since April 2004.
+Dr. Krishnaswamy Kasturirangan (born 20 October, 1940, in Ernakulam, Kerala, India) is a space scientist who headed the Indian Space Research Organization (ISRO) for more than 9 years until 2003.
+He was former Member of Upper House (Rajya Sabha) of Indian Parliament from 2003 to 2009.
+He was Director of the National Institute of Advanced Studies (NIAS) at Bangalore between 2004-2009.
 He is a recipient of the three civilian awards from the Government of India, the Padma Shri (1982), Padma Bhushan (1992) and Padma Vibhushan (2000).

 Dr. Kasturirangan was responsible for directing the Indian Space programme for over 9 years, as Chairman of ISRO and the Space Commission and as Secretary to the Government of India in the Department of Space, before laying down office on 27 August 2003.
 He was earlier the Director of ISRO Satellite Centre, overseeing the development of new generation spacecraft, the Indian National Satellite (INSAT-2) and the Indian Remote Sensing Satellites (IRS-1A and 1B) as well as scientific satellites.
 He was also the Project Director for India’s first two experimental earth observation satellites, Bhaskara-I and II.